alexmalan/fastapi-rest-api-polyfill/README.md

     print(data)
     ```
 ## Design Notes
+### Reasoning
+-   In the implementation I wanted to outline 3 cases:
+   	1. The use of a Python written algorithm
+   	2. The use of a recursive algorithm
+   	3. The use of a package import
+-   Why?

+1. Python is not a fast programming language compared to others and there might be speed drawbacks when you create or implement an algorithm in pure Python.
+2. A recursive algorithm as we saw in the comparison was the fastest - simply because there was no iteration involved rather than stack usage.
+The drawback is that for very large operations it might have a negative impact of the memory.
+3. This one I choose simply because of convenience - the scenario when you have to implement somthing fast - assuming there are more than just one algorithms involved in the program.
+The underneath code is Cython, it is very easy to use, but compared to a custom made algorithm it might not perform that well - overall a good ratio of speed to implementation time.

 ### Implementation
  - The application is implemented to test three popular algorithms and compare their performance.
     * [Inside-Outside Algorithm](https://b-ok.cc/book/929596/f72c89)